Skytimbo/IDIS/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.

+## Master Prompt Context
+This document serves as the master prompt and continuity record for the IDIS project.
+It contains:
+- Complete architectural overview with rationale for design decisions
+- Comprehensive development history with technical details
+- User preferences and communication style
+- Current project state and next steps
+- Known issues and their resolution status

+**For New AI Systems**: This file provides all necessary context to understand the project's evolution, current state, and continue development seamlessly.
+Pay special attention to the Recent Changes section which chronicles the complete development journey with technical specifics.

 ## System Architecture
 IDIS follows a modular architecture with the following core components: